- HHS proposed rule would revert to previous definition of “short-term”

 And the termination of a short-term plan does not trigger a special enrollment period in the individual market, so people who develop a pre-existing condition while covered under a short-term plan could find themselves out of luck if their short-term plan terminates at a time other than the end of the year, since they won’t be able to get a replacement plan until open enrollment (with coverage effective January 1).

 But it’s also worth noting that short-term plans resemble in many ways the regular individual market plans that were available in many states before the ACA reformed the individual market.
 Those plans weren’t ideal, which is why the ACA was needed in the first place.
 But they did provide fairly solid coverage to people who were healthy when they enrolled and then found themselves with unexpected medical costs.

 If you’re uninsured (or planning to drop your coverage because you can’t afford the upcoming rate increase) and you know that you’re not eligible for a premium subsidy, check to see what short-term plans are available in your area.
 Know that despite their drawbacks, coverage under a short-term plan is absolutely preferable to being uninsured.

-And if you have an option to purchase up to four short-term plans that will run back-to-back, you’ll be able to set yourself up for nearly all of 2018 with one application, even before the expected rule change on short-term plan durations is implemented.
+If you have an option to purchase up to four short-term plans that will run back-to-back, you’ll be able to set yourself up for the rest of 2018 with one application, even before the proposed rule change on short-term plan durations is implemented.